plsql-class-group-work-auca/plsql-class-activity/README.md

 1. The day of the week
 2. The current hour
 3. If the action is outside allowed days or hours:
-       i.
-The logging procedure is called
+       -The logging procedure is called
-       ii.
-The action is blocked with RAISE_APPLICATION_ERROR
+       -The action is blocked with RAISE_APPLICATION_ERROR

 - see [code](<Scenario 1/src/TRIGGER auca_access_control_trg.sql>)
 - see [screenshot](<Scenario 1/screenshots/04-trigger.png>)
+> NB: The question suggested we use 2 triggers to implement the logic however one is enough.
 ### 5. Testing
-To test we are using a simple insert statement on table `auca` outside allowed hours.
+To test this we are using a simple insert statement on table `auca` outside allowed hours.
 `INSERT INTO auca (username, data_value) VALUES ('sam', 'Test Data');`
+Then a simple select all on `auca-error-log` should show us the error logged.
 - see [screenshot](<Scenario 1/screenshots/05-test.png>)